 Sento (public bath) vs Onsen – what is the difference?

 Earlier in this post, I briefly mentioned “Sento”.
 Sento is the term for large public bath houses, and it’s usually a lot cheaper than onsen.
-This is because the water inside a sento is merely heated tap water so it does not provide any extra benefit for your skin aside from warming your body up.
+This is because the water inside a sento is merely heated tap water so it does not provide any extra benefit for your skin aside from warming you up.
 But sento is still essential to Japanese life since some people in Japan do not have a large bathroom or a bathtub in their house.